 The anatomy of the plant is fascinating too.
-Its evolutionary history isn’t entirely known since the plant hasn’t been fossilised as such, but scientists believe that the plant started out flowering far smaller in size on the ground and gradually grew bigger due to the size of its prey.
+Its evolutionary history isn’t entirely known since the plant hasn’t been fossilized as such.
+However, scientists believe that the plant started out flowering far smaller in size on the ground and gradually grew bigger due to the size of its prey.

 The inner walls of the leaves are covered in nectar which attracts flies, insects and spiders to land there.
-There are three trichomes (hair-like spikes) that rest in the middle of the plant’s mouth which are, in effect, the Venus Fly Trap’s triggering mechanism.
+There are three trichomes (hair-like spikes) that rest in the middle of the plant’s mouth.
+These are, in effect, the Venus flytrap’s triggering mechanism.

 If two spikes are touched within twenty seconds of each other or one spike is touched multiple times in quick succession, then the two halves of the plant close together and ensnare any prey in under a second.
 The trichomes are incredibly sophisticated as they can distinguish between living or inanimate objects very easily – whether it’s a drop of rain or the shell of a nut.